luanpotter/shattered-wilds/docs/lexicon/Stat/Fortune.md

 ## Example Usages

-* A Check can be used to find useful items or resources in unexpected places.
-* A Check can be used to encounter helpful NPCs or allies at opportune moments.
+* Can be used for the [[Action_Luck_Die | Luck Die]] mechanic.
-* A Check can be used to avoid the worst consequences of dangerous situations through lucky breaks.
+* A Check can be used when you are actively trying to achieve a lucky outcome, such as gambling, games of chance, rolling dice, etc.
-* A Check can be used to have minor environmental factors work in your favor during challenges.